Home

 • Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,"

-We were predestinated unto the adoption, that we are sons or children of God that we should be holy and without blame before him in love.
-So we should know from the scriptures the following three things without ambiguity.
+We were predestinated unto the adoption, that we are sons or Children of God that we should be holy and without blame before him in love.
+So from the Scriptures we should know without ambiguity the following things.

-2. There are Covenant children who were written in the Book of Life, but not from the foundation of the world, and who have no eternal security, because they can be blotted out.
+2. There are Covenant children who are written in the Book of Life, but not from the foundation of the world, and they have no eternal security because they can be blotted out.

 3. There are people outside the Covenant who were never written in the Book of Life at all.

-If one can be blotted out of the Book of Life because of their sins, then "obviously" that person never was saved from all their sins in the first place.
-For God is omniscient and immutable, and he doesn't save someone from the foundation of the world from their sins, only to lose them because of sin.
+If one can be blotted out of the Book of Life because of their sins, then obviously that person was never saved from "all their sins" in the first place.
+For God is omniscient and immutable, and he doesn't save someone from the foundation of the world from their sins, only to lose them (John 6:39) because of sin that He didn't pay for.
 He doesn't pay for someone's sins in vain, where He has to then un-pay for them.
-If that were possible.
-No, that simply cannot be.
+That is not possible, so He never paid for the sins of those blotted out.

-The book is symbolic and represents the covenant children, and goes hand in hand with Covenant Theology.
-And yet many Christians (even those claiming to understand Covenant Theology) do not really comprehend the principle of the visible or corporate congregation.
-And this is what is really at the heart of the controversy.
-If we don't really understand that there are Biblically two groups within any Church (true believers and professing believers), and yet tthat group still Biblically represents the Covenant congregation, then we can't really understand how one group can be blotted out of the list.
-But if we profess being part of the body of Christ, we profess inclusion in His Book of Life.
-And if wew are not truly renewed in Spirit, we shall be blotted out of that Book.
+This all inclusive Covenant children motif goes hand in hand with Covenant Theology.
+Yet many Christians (even those claiming to understand Covenant Theology) do not really comprehend this principle of the visible or corporate congregation model.
+This is what is really at the heart of the controversy.
+If we don't really understand that there are Biblically two groups within any church (true believers and those merely professing belief), and yet that group still represents the Covenant of life, then we can't really understand how some within the group can be blotted out of it.
+The fact is, if we profess to be part of the body of Christ, we profess inclusion in His Book of Life.
+Nevertheless, if we are called and yet not truly regenerated in Spirit, we shall be blotted out of that Book as easily as many of Israel were.

 Matthew 22:14